COMP2150-24s1/level-design-assessment-bryanzhang1113/README.md

 - When the player boots up the game, they are spawned in the first section of the level.
 This is the easiest level to complete because it is a simple form of parkour, with hazardous acid to jump over as the player progress throughout the section.
 Near the final part of the section, the pink spikes are introduced to the player.
 There are a total of 4 checkpoints and 3 health crates for the player should they struggle.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?
+- The intensity curve is a graph that depicts the stress level for a videogame.
+For my level, I have structured my sections so that there is relief when obtaining a health box and maximum stress during the middle of the section.

 ### 1.3.
 Challenge
 What are the main challenges?
 How have you designed and balanced these challenges to control the difficulty curve and keep the player in the flow channel?